Visit North East Museums and discover the things you love

 4. Getting a photo with Sentius Tectonicus - a huge statue of a Roman Centurion

 5. Open Monday - Saturday.
-Under 22s and NE28 residents get free entry.
+Under 22s and NE28 residents go free!

 Plan your visit to Segedunum Roman Fort.